 Diagnosing a Transient Ischemic Attack

 The only way to tell the difference between a TIA and a full stroke is to have a full evaluation by a doctor who will perform an examination and order imaging of your brain.
-Imaging, like CT scans or an MRI, can reveal the extent of damage that may have occurred during the stroke.
+Imaging, like CT scans or an MRI, can reveal the extent of damage to your brain that may have occurred during the stroke.

 To determine the cause of your mini stroke, your doctor might order an ultrasound or echocardiogram to see if there is blockage or plaque in your arteries.
+This is because ischemic strokes can be caused by plaque buildup in your arteries, which catch or start a blood clot in locations in your brain where clots can easily get stuck and block blood from providing nutrients to brain cells.

 What to Expect After a Mini Stroke